Doughty’s OT winner gives Kings 4-3 win over Flames

 Tyler Toffoli had a goal and an assist, with Sean Walker and Ilya Kovalchuk also scoring for Los Angeles (1-1-0).
 Jack Campbell made 26 saves.

-Matthew Tkachuk countered with two goals and an assist, and Noah Hanifin also scored for Calgary (1-1-1).
+Noah Hanifin also scored for Calgary (1-1-1).
 David Rittich turned away 36 shots.

 With Rittich pulled for an extra attacker, Tkachuk’s second goal of the game pulled the Flames even with 64 seconds remaining.
 The winger tipped the puck in the air on a rebound and batted it by Campbell.